johnnovak/gridmonger/README.md

 Run `nim release` first to create a release build.

-To create macOS application bundle:
+To create the macOS application bundle:

 ```
 nim packageMac